 |Second claim check (recoverable depreciation) amount||$535|

-Secondly, it prevents insurers from overpaying.
+- It helps insurers avoid paying more than is necessary.
 If you found your new replacement fridge for a lesser amount, your second claim check will only bring your total claim amount up to the cost of that amount (minus your deductible).
+Insurance companies do not want to pay for more than the actual cost you paid to replace your property.

 Ultimately, recoverable depreciation requires some extra steps, but can be worth it for items that may lose value quickly over time.
 To get your second claim check, you will likely need to do some diligent recordkeeping to prove to your insurance company the amount you paid for your replacement items.
 Review your policy and your insurance provider’s processes for recoverable depreciation so you can be ready after a covered loss.